LowkeyCoding/QuantumSetup/readme.md

-> :warning: **Cloud simulators have been deprecated and will be removed on 15 May 2024.**
 # Step 1: Setup the Backend

 If you're using Windows, open Command Prompt (cmd.exe) or PowerShell.
 If you're using Unix-based systems like Linux or macOS, open Terminal.